aeabreu/aeabreu.github.io/docs/portfolio.md

 # What's here

-Here is my portfolio of sorts, a collection of samples and screenshots that I can share from past projects.
+Here is my portfolio (of sorts), a collection of samples and screenshots that I can share from past projects.

 Of course all my latest work is Web, templates, and wiki content.
-But I've even included some printed guides and work spanning my entire career.
+But I've even included here some printed guides and work that spans my entire career.

 Interested in [viewing my resume](docs/resume.md)?